 The IIEP Learning Portal provides a single window to comprehensive, up-to-date, relevant, and neutral information on learning issues, from pre-primary through to secondary education.
 It is also a place to foster a community for sharing tools, best practices, and perspectives, and pose questions to enable us to act together for the future of learning.
 The target audience is educational planners and decision-makers.
 Its content is intended to inform and contribute toward the education decision-making and planning processes that strive to improve learning.

-- Brief summaries of the research on 25 ways to improve learning (Learners and support structures, Teachers and pedagogy, Curriculum and materials, Schools and classrooms, Education system management)
+- Brief summaries of the research on 25 ways to improve learning

 - An overview of each step in creating a plan for learning improvement

 - Tools and approaches to monitor learning and put the data to use

 - A weekly blog and a daily selection of news articles on learning from around the world